History of Macomb County, Michigan

 Between 1920 and 1930, Macomb County doubled in population, rising from 38,103 to 77,146.
 Two significant developments spurred this growth: the establishment of Selfridge Field in 1917, and the beginning of the urbanization movement northward from the City of Detroit.
 During the 1940s and the 1950s, many moved from the central city to the suburbs.
 The largest growth occurred between 1950 and 1970 when Macomb County's population grew by 440,000.

-The County encompasses 482 square miles and ranks third in population in the state, in the 2010 U.S. Census, there was a total of 840,978 persons.
+The County encompasses 482 square miles and ranks third in population in the state, and the United States Census shows the county at 873,972 as of 2019.
 For more facts about our county visit our About Macomb page and find more about the communities we service below.